-Businesses can ensure that equipment is suitable for trade use by only purchasing government-approved equipment.
-There are two types of approved or verified equipment:
+Businesses can ensure that equipment is suitable for trade use by only purchasing government approved equipment.
+There are two types of approved equipment:

-The CE mark is applied to equipment as a sticker.
+- European CE marked - applied to equipment as a sticker.

-UK stamped equipment is marked with a crown.
+- UK stamped - equipment marked with a crown.

 Trading Standards officers visit all types of businesses, including retailers, wholesalers and manufacturers, to check that the equipment being used is both suitable and accurate for the goods being sold or packed.
 This type of visit may be carried out following a consumer or trade complaint of short weight or measure.

-Any equipment found to be inaccurate will have its CE mark or UK stamp removed and cannot be used again until tested and re-verified.
+Any equipment found to be inaccurate will have its CE mark or UK stamp removed and can't be used again until tested and re-verified.

-If your business needs any equipment tested for accuracy or verified and your usual supplier cannot provide the service then we may be able to do it for you.
-Please contact us for a fee quotation.
+If your business needs any equipment tested for accuracy or verified and your usual supplier can't provide the service then we may be able to do it for you.
+Please contact us for a fee quotation at email@example.com

-We do not charge for checking equipment during a routine market surveillance visit to a business.
+We don't charge for checking equipment during a routine market surveillance visit to a business.

 If you are starting a new business and you need to weigh or measure goods then we can advise if your proposed equipment is going to be suitable.

-For example, scales used for weighing cooking ingredients will not be legal to sell sweets in confectioners.
+For example, scales used for weighing cooking ingredients won't be legal to sell sweets in confectioners.